monodara/PeacoPlaza-Frontend/README.md

 # E-commerce Website

 This project is a website of an e-commerce business using fake data from the API [https://fakeapi.platzi.com/](https://fakeapi.platzi.com/).
 It allows users to search products, add items to wishlist and cart, review the cart.
-It also allows admin roles to manage the products (creating new items, updating or deleting items.)
+It also allows Admin roles to manage the products (creating new items, updating or deleting items.)

 ## Contents: